Simply-Love/Simply-Love-SM5/README.md

 #### Language Support

-Simply Love has full support for:
+Simply Love has support for:

   * English
   * Español
   * Français
   * Português Brasileiro
   * 日本語
+  * Deutsch

 The current language can be changed in Simply Love under *System Options*.
 You may need to restart StepMania immediately after changing the language for all in-game text to be properly translated.